christensenacademy/christensen-academy/modules/beginning-java/textpages/static-methods.md

 #Static Methods

-In everyday life, the adjective "static" has a variety of meanings, but the most common one involves the idea of something being fixed or immovable (i.e., not dynamic).
-I believe that Java's use of the term "static" was intended to evoke this notion of a thing unchanging, which isn't obvious at first, even if you understand how static methods work.
-The purpose of this textpage is to explain how static methods (and instance variables) work in Java and also to explain why the term "static" actually makes sense.
+In everyday life, the adjective "static" conjures up the idea of something being fixed or immovable (i.e., not dynamic).
+I believe that Java's use of the term "static" was intended to evoke this notion of a thing (object) unchanging.
+This isn't obvious at first, even if you understand how static methods work.
+The purpose of this textpage is to explain how static methods work in Java and also to explain why the term "static" actually makes sense.

-**Note:** While studying Java in college, I explicitly remember this being something that tripped me up.
+**Aside:** While studying Java in college, I explicitly remember this being something that tripped me up.
 The whole concept of a static method or instance variable escaped me for some reason.
 My hope is that it comes a bit more intuitively to you after reading this textpage.
 Good luck!
+My only advice besides reading this document is to play around with some code in your IDE until everything makes sense.

 ##How Normal Methods Work